ccheung0926/Print-a-USPS-Shipping-Label/README.md

 How To Use
 --------------------------------------------
 This is a USPS Printing Shipping Labal Apps.
-1. Type your valid address
+1. Type your valid address <br />
-2. Type your destination valid address
+2. Type your destination valid address <br />
-3. Type your package dimension and info.
+3. Type your package dimension and info. <br />
-4. Print your shipping label
+4. Print your shipping label<br />
 --------------------------------------------
 Please note that the apps would not procced to the next page if your address is invalid.